 EHS: Ben Johnson, Louise Strong, and Mark Floyd

 EMS: Kevin Briggs

 Westford: Marcie Lewis and Vanessa Habedank

-The CCSU School District is committed to providing all of its students with a safe and supportive school environment in which all members of the school community are treated with respect.
-It is the policy of CCSU to prohibit the unlawful harassment of students based on race, color, religion, creed, national origin, marital status, sex, sexual orientation, gender identity or disability and other legally protected status under federal or state law.
+The EWSD School District is committed to providing all of its students with a safe and supportive school environment in which all members of the school community are treated with respect.
+It is the policy of EWSD to prohibit the unlawful harassment of students based on race, color, religion, creed, national origin, marital status, sex, sexual orientation, gender identity, disability and other legally protected status under federal or state law.

 - Is repeated over time

 - Is intended to ridicule, humiliate, or intimidate the student; and

 - Occurs during the school day on school property, on a school bus, or at a school-sponsored activity, or before or after the school day on a school bus or at a school-sponsored activity; or does not occur during the school day on school property, on a school bus, or at a schoolsponsored activity and can be shown to pose a clear and substantial interference with another student`s right to access educational programs.

 To the extent permitted by federal and state confidentiality laws, the school may notify the parent/guardian of the student who is a victim of bullying of the action taken to prevent further acts of bullying.
 The school will also provide notification to the parents/guardians of the student who commits a verified act of bullying of the school’s response and consequences of any further bullying by their child.
 Law enforcement authorities may be contacted upon verification of acts of bullying.
 It should be noted that misconduct, while serious, may not meet all the standards of bullying.
 However, it may be behavior that is subject to the full range of disciplinary actions utilized by the school including, but not limited to, suspension and long-term suspension.